-Aluminium trays are a form of recyclable metal waste, which are often produced in large volumes within the packaging and manufacturing industries.
-Thankfully, they are very easy to recycle.
+Used aluminium trays are a form of metal waste, which are often produced in large volumes within the packaging and manufacturing industries.
+This means they’re recyclable alongside other types of metal waste.
 In fact, aluminium is widely considered the ‘most recyclable’ metal because it can be recycled infinitely without losing any of its effectiveness.

 Who invented aluminium trays?

-Aluminium trays, as the name indicates, are made from a particular thick form of aluminium foil.
+Aluminium trays are made from a particularly thick form of aluminium foil.
 They sometimes come with a paper or cardboard lid.

 To create aluminium foil and trays, molten aluminium is placed in a rolling mill, creating slabs.
-The thickness of this slab will vary depending upon the kind of product being made.
-The slabs are then cooled before being sent over to a cold rolling mill, where it is rolled to the desired thickness and is sometimes double-layered to prevent breakage.
-Following this, the foil is then moulded into trays.
+The thickness of this slab varies depending on the kind of product being made.
+These slabs are cooled, then sent to a cold rolling mill.
+Here it’s rolled to the desired thickness and is sometimes double layered to prevent breakage.
+Finally, the foil is moulded into trays.

 How do you dispose of aluminium trays?

-You clean all products thoroughly before disposal to remove any food or liquid residue.
-This reduces the chances of cross-contamination occurring.
+- You clean all aluminium foil trays thoroughly before disposal to remove any food or liquid residue.
+This reduces the chances of cross-contamination.

-What happens to aluminium trays after they have been put in the bin?
+What happens to aluminium trays after they’re put in the bin?

-Once your waste has been collected, it will be taken to the appropriate waste recycling facility for treatment.
+Once your metal waste is collected, it will be taken to the appropriate waste recycling facility for treatment.
 Here, the following process occurs:

-The waste is run through a machine (baler) that sorts products into separate waste categories and cleans them.
-Typically, aluminium products, such as trays, foils and cans, will be disposed of together.
+- Aluminium waste is run through a machine (baler) that sorts products into separate waste categories and cleans them.
+Typically, aluminium products, such as trays, foil, and cans are disposed of together.

-The aluminium trays are then compressed or compacted before being re-melted.
-This essentially restarts the lifecycle of an aluminium product – as the molten aluminium can then be used to make something new.
+- The aluminium trays are then compressed or compacted before being re-melted.
+This essentially restarts the lifecycle of an aluminium product – as the molten aluminium is then used to make something new.

 What are some eco-friendly alternatives to aluminium trays?